 Gahnia aspera is a tall grass-like plant which is part of the understorey.
 As you continue walking there is a lot of Rough Saw-sedge on the left-hand side of the track.

 Smilax australis is one of several vines found here.
 It has 5 to 15 cm long glossy leaves which have 5 prominent longitudinal veins.
 The prickly climbing stems are up to 8 metres long and have coiled tendrils that are up to 20 cm long.
 It is endemic to Australia.

 Ripogonum album is another vine found here.
 It also has longitudinal veins on the narrower leaves which can be opposite each other, alternate or in whorls of 3.
 It is a stout climber, with stems up to 15 metres long.
 Flowers are greenish white, and the fruit is a round red berry.
 Indigenous Australians used the stems for making traps for catching crayfish.

 DRIP TIP LEAVES

-Both of these vines have leaves which have a drip-tip – a feature common to many rainforest species which enables rain drops to run off quickly to avoid growth of fungus and bacteria in the warm, wet environments.
+Both of these vines have leaves that have a drip-tip – a feature common to many rainforest species which enables raindrops to run off quickly to avoid the growth of fungus and bacteria in warm, wet environments.